foundry-rs/starknet-foundry/docs/src/getting-started/first-steps.md

-# First Steps With Starknet-Foundry
+# First Steps With Starknet Foundry

-In this section we provide and overview of Starknet-Foundry `forge` command line tool.
+In this section we provide and overview of Starknet Foundry `forge` command line tool.
 We demonstrate how to create a new project, compile, and test it.

-To start a new project with Starknet-Foundry, clone the template repository
+To start a new project with Starknet Foundry, clone the template repository

 ```shell
 $ git clone https://github.com/foundry-rs/starknet_forge_template.git